Carrie Underwood Pranks Shoppers In Nashville For Hilarious ‘Jimmy Kimmel Live’ Segment

-Carrie Underwood is having a good laugh in the latest video on her Instagram page, as she pranks an unsuspecting Nashville shopper in a hilarious segment for Jimmy Kimmel Live.
+Carrie Underwood had a good laugh in the latest video on her Instagram page, as she pranked an unsuspecting Nashville shopper in a hilarious segment for Jimmy Kimmel Live.

 In the shared clip, the country music star narrates a customer’s shopping experience in song as he looks for a pair of cowboy boots.
 As Carrie looks on via surveillance cameras, the shopper hears everything she sings over the store’s intercom.

-“Right now, Dan from Virginia is looking for some boots made out of ostrich ” she croons to the tune of her hit song “Before He Cheats.”
-The clip then cuts to Dan who has a bemused expression on his face.
+“Right now, Dan from Virginia is looking for some boots made out of ostrich,” she croons to the tune of her hit song “Before He Cheats.”

+The clip then cuts to Dan, who has a bemused expression on his face.

-“Ostrich is the world’s largest bird that can run 43 miles per hour,” Carrie continues, “Did you know chickens and ostriches are the closest modern relatives to the Tyrannosaurus Rex.
+“Ostrich is the world’s largest bird that can run 43 miles per hour,” Carrie continues.
+“Did you know chickens and ostriches are the closest modern relatives to the Tyrannosaurus Rex.
 I bet you didn’t.”

-“I’m not sure that’s true” Dan replies to her disembodied voice.
+“I’m not sure that’s true,” Dan replies to her disembodied voice.

 But before she can get through the next line of the song, Carrie collapses into a fit of giggles.
-So fans will have to wait until the episode airs to see what happens next.
+That means fans will have to wait until the episode airs to see what happens next.

 Carrie’s Instagram clip, a repost from Jimmy Kimmel Live‘s page, was seen close to 100,000 times during the first hour after it was posted.

-Fans seem to have been tickled by the prank based on the comments they left.
+Fans seem to have been tickled by the prank, based on the comments they left.

 “Omg BURST OUT LAUGHING!!” one Instagram user wrote.
 “I needed this today!!”